 - Emotional distress

-If you pursue compensation via a personal injury lawsuit, your attorney will look to see if any of the following situations apply:
+If you pursue compensation via a personal injury lawsuit, your Florida no-fault state car accident attorney will look to see if any of the following situations apply:

 - Was there more than one liable party?
-In Florida, if a person, business, or entity can be subject to liability if at least 10 percent responsible for causing the accident that led to your serious or permanent injury.
-An example of a case where there is more than one liable party is if your accident was caused by a negligent driver who is driving a company truck, is on the clock, and whose previous driving experience should have been examined more thoroughly before he or she was hired.
-In this case, both the driver and the company that the driver works for may be found liable for your injuries.
+In Florida, if a person, business, or entity can be subject to liability if at least 10% responsible for causing the accident that led to your serious or permanent injury.
+An example of a case where there is more than one liable party is if your accident was caused by a negligent driver who is driving a company truck – in this case, both the driver and the company that the driver works for may be found liable for your injuries.

-- Will your lawsuit be filed in time to meet the state’s statute of limitations?
+- Will you file your lawsuit in time to meet the state’s statute of limitations?
 In Florida, the time limit for filing a personal injury lawsuit is four years from the date of the injury.

 - What were your damages and how much should you ask for?
 Your attorney will help you determine an amount of compensation to ask for based on the costs of your economic damages, such as medical bills and lost wages as well as your general damages, which include impacts to your quality of life such as pain and suffering or emotional distress.
-Your attorney will also evaluate the facts of your case to determine if there is reason to add punitive damages to your claim.
-Punitive damages are designed to punish defendants whose behavior was particularly reckless or negligent.
+Your attorney will also evaluate the facts of your case to determine if there is a reason to add punitive damages to your claim, which are designed to punish defendants whose behavior was particularly reckless or negligent.

-Do I Need an Attorney to File a Claim on My No-Fault Insurance?
+Do I Need a Florida Car Accident Attorney to File a Claim on My No-Fault Insurance?

 You do not need an attorney to file a claim with your no-fault insurance carrier.
-However, it is always helpful to have an attorney to provide guidance and answer any questions you may have during the insurance claim process.
-Additionally, if you are denied coverage by your PIP provider or your costs exceed the limits of your policy, then you may want to examine your case with an attorney to determine your best legal course of action.
+However, it is always helpful to have an attorney provide guidance and answer any questions you may have during the insurance claim process.
+Additionally, if your PIP provider denies your coverage or your costs exceed the limits of your policy, then you may want to examine your case with a car accident attorney to determine your best legal course of action.

+Our accident attorneys can provide you with award-winning legal insight, settlement negotiating skills, and legal representation in court all while maintaining close communication with the client to ensure that you are kept informed regarding your case’s success.
 Let us help put you on the path to obtaining compensation for your injuries.
-With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, at 833-552-7274 (833-55-CRASH), or contact us online.
+With offices across both Florida coasts, you can easily reach Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH), or contact us online.

 800 North Belcher Road